 And, finally, we must consider BTS.
 Whether you love or loath BigHit Entertainment’s marquee group, there’s no denying what they have done for the Kpop industry is something almost immeasurable compared to the majority of their peers.
 But, is their music completely free from western influence?
 It isn’t.
 Does that make what they’re doing any less special?
 It doesn’t.
 BTS are one of the flag bearers for the recent Kpop mainstream push, and with their broad appeal and stylistic choices allowing for increased attention to the genre in general, they in turn help put more eyeballs and eardrums on other, perhaps more experimental acts under the Kpop umbrella.
 So, whether BTS are your cup of tea or not, it’s fair to say that their trading of musical visions with artists here in the West is paying dividends, and is the easiest example to show that western influence certainly isn’t a bad thing.

-In conclusion, as of right now, their is no cause for concern.
+In conclusion, as of right now, their is no huge cause for concern.
 Pop music is pop music no matter the language, and if something is popular, people will happily try their hand at it.
-And, with no hint of everyone signing to record labels owned by Simon Cowell and ensuring every word is in English, there certainly isn’t a need to hit the panic button just yet.
+However, whilst there may be no need to hit the panic button, we must tread carefully to ensure that western sonic influence doesn’t become western media influence, as Korean music will never need that, and it will ultimately only narrow down a country’s music to a select few artists, something which benefits absolutely nobody.